TianyangZhan/AutoMusicGeneration/README.md

     python train.py

-Model will automatically save the best weight during training.
-Set the global parameter *load_weights=True* in *train.py* to load saved weight.
+Model will automatically save the best weights during training.
+To load saved weights, set the global parameter *load_weights=True* in *train.py*

 ## Generate Music:

-*This repo contains a pre-trained model.
+*This repo contains a pre-trained model in ./saved_params and will be used to generate new music.
 Re-training the model is optional.*

 The generated MIDI file will be saved to *./output*